A neurologist is a medical doctor who specializes in treating diseases of

-Illnesses, disorders, and injuries that involve
+Illnesses, disorders, and injuries that involve the nervous system often require

-In addition to graduating from medical school
+- graduate from medical school

-Neurologists treat neurological conditions, or
+Neurologists manage and treat neurological conditions, or problems with the

 - coordination problems